 This shot shows some of the trench works that are found all over the battlefield.
 I was amazed by how extensive they were.

-As I was setting up my camera on the tripod, I knocked my hat off.
+I set up my camera on my tripod and knocked my hat off.
 It bumped my eye and knocked one of my contacts out.
 I threw up my hand and caught the lens in midair.
 The accident really shook me up coming as soon as it did after the last episode.
 I began wondering what would happen next.
 Then I realized that nothing had happened — I had my keys.
 I had my contact.
 I relaxed and made it through the rest of the tour without catastrophe.

 This photograph was taken looking out of a tunnel dug by Union soldiers.
 Two attacks were made on the Confederate works at the top of this hill.
 You can get an idea of the terrain, but you can’t tell how deep the intervening ravine is — it was deep.